Bad Times at the El Royale: Plot

 Before these events, Emily had forcibly removed her sister from a dangerous cult, led by Billy Lee.
 In the present, Rose secretly calls Billy to tell him where she is.
-A witness to Dwight's murder, Darlene tries to escape but fails due to his tampering with her vehicle.
-Daniel arrives and reveals to her that he is Dock O'Kelly, imprisoned since a bank robbery in 1959.
-Recently paroled, he arrived in disguise to retrieve the money hidden by his brother Felix.
-Due to Dock's failing memory, he picked the wrong room and tried to drug Darlene to gain access to hers.
-To gain her trust, Dock offers to split the cash with Darlene.
-After retrieving the money, Billy and his cult arrive and take the pair, Emily, and Miles hostage.
+A witness to Dwight's murder, Darlene tries to escape by car but fails due to his tampering with her vehicle.
+Daniel enters her car and reveals to her that he is Donald "Dock" O'Kelly, imprisoned since a botched armored truck robbery in 1959.
+Recently paroled, he arrived in disguise to retrieve the money hidden by his brother Felix, but due to his failing memory, he picked the wrong room and tried to drug Darlene to gain access to hers.
+To earn her trust, he offers to split the cash with her.
+They retrieve the money, but Billy and his cult arrive and take them, Emily, and Miles hostage.

-In a flashback, Billy tells his cult how people are forced to choose sides and, as an allegory, gets Rose to fight another girl for the chance to sleep with him as Emily watches nearby.
+In a flashback, Billy preaches to his cult how people are forced to choose sides by getting Rose to fight another girl for the chance to sleep with him as Emily watches nearby.
 In the present, a compliant Rose watches Billy as he interrogates the group and finds the film, which he realizes is more valuable than the money.
 He forces Emily to choose a color in a game of roulette between her and Miles, and kills her when she loses.
-Before Billy completes another round of roulette, Dock attacks him, a melee ensues, and a fire begins to spread.
-When Darlene implores Miles to pick up a gun and help, it is revealed that he served in the Vietnam War as a sniper and killed 123 people.
-A defiant Miles kills Billy and his followers, but a distraught Rose stabs Miles in the stomach before being shot by Dock.
+Before Billy completes another round of roulette, Dock attacks him, a melee ensues, and a fire spreads.
+When Darlene implores a shell-shocked Miles to help, he reveals that he served in the Vietnam War as a sniper.
+Miles picks up a gun and kills Billy and his followers, but a distraught Rose stabs him in the stomach before being shot by Dock.
 Darlene convinces "Father Flynn" to absolve Miles of the guilt over his wartime actions before he dies.
 They then toss the film into the fire and leave with the money.
-Sometime later in Reno, Dock attends Darlene's soul performance at a nightclub.
+Sometime later, in Reno, Dock attends Darlene's soul performance at a casino lounge.